|

 - FEIS).
 Thus, 2,579 acres of mosquito-breeding

-habitat would be treated, which is a significant increase
+habitat will be treated, which is a significant increase

-over what is currently treated.
+over what is treated currently.
 Noxious weed control

 will also take place during all project phases.
 A